LabEG/XMLDOCFormatter.js/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/LabEG/XMLDOCFormatter.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # XMLDOCFormatter
 A JavaScript Framework for formatting is like XML documents, such as XML, HTML, JSP, PHP and other.
-Compatible with Closure Compiler.
 ## !!!Development version, not for production yet.

 ##### Demo: